-The table below demonstrates what stage of Meaningful Use must be reported based upon the first year an Eligible Professional began participating in the Wisconsin Medicaid EHR (Electronic Health Record) Incentive Program.
-Eligible Professionals do not need to participate in consecutive Program Years.
+The table below demonstrates what stage of Meaningful Use must be reported based upon the first year an Eligible Professional began participation in the Wisconsin Medicaid EHR (Electronic Health Record) Incentive Program.
+Eligible Professionals should note that they do not need to participate in consecutive Program Years.